AlgunosSomosAsi/ESP32_S3_Audio_Recorder/README.md

 - The I2S driver provided by Espressif Systems is unique and not compatible with other platforms.

 # *Arduino IDE setup.*
-  PSRAM enabled: OPI PSRAM.
+-  PSRAM enabled: OPI PSRAM.
-  Avoid GPIO 35, 36 and 37 if OPI PSRAM is enabled.
+-  Avoid using GPIO 35, 36 and 37 if OPI PSRAM is enabled.
+- CPU frequency can be as low as 80 MHz.
+- At 40 MHz wifi won't connect.
+I2S will halt the system.
 #

 # *Future releases:*